SR&ED Capital Expenditures Policy

 The comments in Income Tax Folio S3-F4-C1, General Discussion of Capital Cost Allowance , may be of assistance in determining whether a particular property is depreciable property.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

-Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures [Repealed]
+Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures

 7.2.1 Meaning of "building"

 Building is a broad term covering any structure with walls and a roof affording protection and shelter that is affixed to the land.
-For example, a mobile home would be considered a building if the wheels, the trailer hitch, brakes and emergency lights are removed and the unit is affixed to cement pads on the ground and services, such as hydro and water, are installed.
+For example, a mobile home would be considered a building if the wheels, the trailer hitch, brakes, and emergency lights are removed and the unit is affixed to cement pads on the ground and services, such as hydro and water, are installed.

 The term structure includes anything of substantial size that is built up from component parts and intended to remain permanently on a permanent foundation.
-This definition of "structure" was considered by the Supreme Court of Canada in British Columbia Forest Products Ltd v.
+This definition of structure was considered by the Supreme Court of Canada in British Columbia Forest Products Ltd v.
 Minister of National Revenue 71 DTC 5178, which also concluded that the term structure when used in the context of building or other structure does not mean only a structure in the nature of a building.
 Bridges or hydro-electric transmission towers, for example, while clearly not buildings, are structures.

-Portable shelters such as housing, office, and other service units are regarded as buildings if they are installed and intended to remain in a particular location.
+Portable shelters such as housing, offices, and other service units are regarded as buildings if they are installed and intended to remain in a particular location.
 Such things as tents, canvas marquees and air-supported fabric domes that are not part of a rigid structure are not considered to be buildings or structures.

 Property that is attached to a building, however firmly, is included in capital cost allowance (CCA) Class 8 if it is acquired exclusively for those purposes stated in CCA Class 8.
-For example, concrete footings, foundations and structural steel exclusively for the support of machinery are regarded as CCA Class 8 property.
+For example, concrete footings, foundations, and structural steel exclusively for the support of machinery are regarded as CCA Class 8 property.
 Stairs and platforms, the sole purpose of which is to provide access to machinery, also fall within CCA Class 8, whether they are attached to the building or the machinery.

-The comments in Interpretation Bulletin IT‑79R3, Capital cost allowance – Buildings or other structures, may be of assistance in distinguishing between expenditures for the acquisition of buildings and expenditures for the acquisition of other structures.
+The comments in the archived Interpretation Bulletin IT-79R3, Capital cost allowance – Buildings or other structures, may be of assistance in distinguishing between expenditures for the acquisition of buildings and expenditures for the acquisition of other structures.

-Legislative Reference Income Tax Act
+Legislative Reference: Income Tax Act

-Former paragraph 37(8)(d) SR&ED expenditures specifically excluded
+Paragraph 37(8)(e) SR&ED expenditures specifically excluded

-Legislative References Income Tax Regulations
+Legislative References: Income Tax Regulations

 Subsection 1102(19) Additions and alterations